 Slaughtering a healthy cow was seen as a form of cannibalism.
-Infertile cows and other bulls were sometimes slaughtered for special occasions, and no part of the slaughtered cow would be wasted.
+Infertile cows and other bulls were sometimes slaughtered for special occasions, and no part of the cow would be wasted.
 Hides were made into mats, drum coverings, and clothing.
-The dung of cows was used to plaster buildings and create Art on the outside of Homes.
+The dung of cows was used to plaster buildings and create Art outside of Homes.

 Imigongo is an art form found in Rwanda near Akagera National Park.
-Here women create cow-dung Art, now on canvas and wood sold to visitors and gift shops.
+Here women create cow-dung Art, now on canvas and wood, sold to visitors and gift shops.
 The horns were made into musical instruments and ornamental jewelry.

 When it comes to marriage, the Bride’s Price is paid for with Ankole cattle.
-M bore cattle is required if the bride is deemed exceptionally beautiful.
+M bore cattle are required if the bride is deemed exceptionally beautiful.
 Paying the bride’s price with cattle is a mandatory requirement among pastoral communities.

 Parents claim they do not trust marrying their daughters to families with no wealth.
 Wealth is determined by the number of cows one possesses.
 A local proverb says it best “If you don’t have a cow, don’t ask for a woman.”